ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v40.md

 ### DNS entries removal
 {: #relnotes_v40-services-remove-dns-entries}

 For several add-on services, if you installed the service before the {{site.data.keyword.vmwaresolutions_short}} v4.0 release and you then delete the service, you must remove the DNS entries manually.
-For more information, see [Manually removing the DNS entries](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices#vc_deletingservices-DNS-entries).

 ### Updates for KMIP for VMware
 {: #relnotes_v40-services-kmip}